A guide to good digestion Part 5: The Large Intestine: The Gut Microbiome

 What is a healthy gut microbiome?

-There is no cookie cutter mould that constitutes a ‘Healthy Gut’.
+There is no cookie cutter mold that constitutes a ‘Healthy Gut’.
 We all have unique microbes that are constantly changing.
 It is important that there are diverse numbers and that they can perform their functions to maintain a healthy balance.
 If the balance is disturbed, then certain microbes will increase in numbers causing unwanted digestive symptoms.
 This is called dysbiosis.
 Our gut microbiome is constantly being influenced by our diet and environment, alongside genetics and lifestyle.

 The Gut Garden